sauravhathi/EboxAutomationTool/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Mozilla Public License.
 Refer to the [LICENSE](https://github.com/sauravhathi/EboxAutomationTool/blob/main/LICENSE) file for more information.